-As a Secular Franciscan, no doubt you have reflected on these words and lived these values in myriad contexts.
-From your fraternity meetings to your parish, from your home to your workplace, you have committed yourself to embracing the Franciscan charism in daily life, and you know that even an average week presents numerous opportunities to encounter God and grow in service to one’s neighbor.
+As a Franciscan-hearted individual, no doubt you have reflected on these words and lived these values in myriad contexts.
+From your home to your parish to your workplace, you may have committed yourself to embracing the Franciscan charism in daily life, and you know that even an average week presents numerous opportunities to encounter God and grow in service to one’s neighbor.

 You probably also know that, sometimes, it’s good to step out of familiar surroundings, to encounter God in new places, meet new people, and reflect on newly-learned realities.

-If you’re feeling drawn to an experience of newness, one that will allow you to connect with Franciscan lay missioners, learn about structural poverty, and grow in fellowship with other Secular Franciscans, join us in Bolivia this August.
+If you’re feeling drawn to an experience of newness, one that will allow you to connect with Franciscan lay missioners, learn about structural poverty, and grow in fellowship with other Franciscan-hearted individuals, join us in Bolivia this August.
 Here’s what you need to know: